istio/istio.io/content/en/blog/README.md

 ### Timelines

 Blog posts can take up to **1 week** to review.
-If you'd like to request an expedited review, please say so on your message when you ping the editorial team on Slack.
+If you'd like to request an expedited review, please say so on your message when you ping the Editorial Team on Slack.